remotivelabs/remotivelabs-topology-examples/getting_started/README.md

 ## Describe the platform

 The first steps when describing the platform is collecting all the information you already have.
-This can include signaldatabases such as DBC or complete ARXML files.
+This can include signal databases such as DBC or complete ARXML files.
 In this example a DBC file is used as it's fairly easy to understand.

 Here is an extract from `driver_can.dbc`: